orhun/personal-blog/content/automated-rust-releases.md

 </center>

-After the release PR is merged, `release-plz` detects that there is a version change in `Cargo.toml` and runs `cargo publish` to release the new version on crates.io
+After you merge the release PR, `release-plz` detects that there is a version change in `Cargo.toml` and runs `cargo publish` to release the new version on [https://crates.io/](crates.io).

 **Q**: Ah, so we probably need to set up secrets for the publish token etc., right?

-There is actually a bit more that we need to set up.
+Yes!
+And a few permissions, too.
 You can check out [`release-plz` documentation](https://release-plz.ieni.dev/docs/github) about more detailed information but here is a quick summary:

 1\.
 Change "Workflow permissions" to allow GitHub Actions to create and approve pull requests in Repository > Settings > Actions > General.